phartenfeller/ora-script-validator/README.md

 npx orasv install.sql
 ```

-You can also directly install it from npm (https://www.npmjs.com/package/orasv) and use it offline:
+You can also directly install it from [NPM](https://www.npmjs.com/package/orasv) and use it offline:

 ```sh
 npm i -g orasv